Rosalie Fish

-Washington State 1B Track and Field Championships - 2019

 Murdered and Missing Indigenous Women (MMIW)

 Fish dedicated her performance at the 2019 Washington State 1B track and field championships track meet to murdered and missing indigenous women (MMIW).
 At the meet, Fish wore a painted red handprint over her mouth; as well, the letters MMIW written on her leg.
 Fish was inspired by Jordan Marie Daniel, a citizen of the Kul Wicasa Oyate/Lower Brule Reservation in South Dakota.
 Daniel first wore a hand print across her face during the Boston Marathon in April 2019.

-Results
+Championships

+Rosalie Fish won 2 National Junior College Athletic Association championship titles and earned 11-All-American awards as a college distance runner.
+Fish helped her team win 2023 Pac-12 Conference Cross Country Championships, 3rd place at the 2021 NJCAA Division I Outdoor Track & Field Championships, win 2020 NJCAA Region XI Championships, place 2nd at the 2020 NJCAA Indoor Track & Field Championships, and win 2019 NJCAA Division I Cross Country Championships.

+Washington State 1B Track and Field Results

 Fish placed first in the 800m, 1600m, and 3200m races at the 2019 state championship.